ECB anti-climax takes shine off Draghi

 For once put on the defensive by journalists pressing him abut the disappointed market reaction, Draghi was at pains to point out that further action was possible and that markets would understand better the ECB moves on closer inspection.

 "I think these measures need time to be fully appreciated and we'll see," he told a news conference.
-"Our asset purchase program is flexible, it can always be adjusted."
+"Our asset purchase programme is flexible, it can always be adjusted."

 (Reporting By John O'Donnell; additional reporting by Howard Schneider in Washington; editing by Mark John)